Galette des rois is a winter tradition

 - Gold foil crowns in a variety of shapes can be found on Amazon.

-Where to find galettes des rois to buy
+Not a baker?
+Where to find galettes des rois you can buy

 If you would rather buy a French king cake, you may be in luck.
 The galettes are gaining in popularity outside France as French bakeries open in cities and towns worldwide.